hoangduytran/blender-manual/manual/sculpt_paint/sculpting/editing/expand.rst

    A "Recursions" with :kbd:`R` or :kbd:`Alt-R` will start a new expansion along the border of the current expansion.
-   Doing this multiple times, can help for for increasingly random patterns or advanced pattern creation.
+   Doing this multiple times, can help for increasingly random patterns or advanced pattern creation.

    .. figure:: /images/sculpt-paint_sculpting_expand_pattern2.png